colonistio/test/README.md

 # Talha's Colonist Test - Ping Pong Game

+Authors: `goktugyil` `TalhaKhamoor`
-Implement a ping pong game according to the template.
+Implemented a ping pong game according to the template provided.

-- You're not expected to know everything in here, but you're expected to figure them out.

-## Before Starting
+## Steps Completed Before Starting Project

-- Fork repository
+- Forked repository
-- All work should be done in your own repository now.
-- Create a new branch and work on that branch.
+- Created a new branch and switched into it.
-- Do not push commit or push anything to this repo (colonist/colonist-test)!

-## Template
+## Starting Template

-Template has `onInit` and `onUpdate`.
-Please design your ping-pong game with only those two functions.
-Do not modify app.js.
+Template had `onInit` and `onUpdate` functions already created.
+I tried not to edit the app.js file too much as instructed, however, I ended up doing so inorder to allow some drawing functionality.

-Put your initializing functions in `onInit`, like key down and up bindings or players and ball.
+Initialization functions are in `onInit`, like key down and up bindings or players and ball.

-You can use `this.nodes.push(nodeProperties)` to add nodes to canvas.
+`this.nodes.push(nodeProperties)` was provided to work with nodes in an array.
 You can also use `this.getNode()` to get node properties.

-You can find examples in index.html file in public folder.

-Please start server with `node index.js`.
+Most of app.js was provided aswell as the index.js file.
+Some working functionalities were illustrated in index.html script, but nothing to revealing.

-## Todo
+## Functionalities Completed

-- Make the game cover the whole browser
+- Made the game cover the whole browser
-- Add keyboard functionalities for both players, W and S for one player, Up and Down for another player.
+- Added keyboard functionalities for both players, W and S for one player, Up and Down for another player.
-- Add players into canvas, make sure we can move players with keyboard.
+- Addded players into canvas, made sure we can move players with keyboard.
-- Add ball to the game, pressing `SPACE` button should start and pause game, make sure ball bounces from boundries.
+- Added ball to the game, pressing `SPACE` button start's and pauses the game, made sure the ball bounces from boundries.
-- When player scores, show scoring with console.log.
-And reset game.
+- When a player scores, scoring is shown with console.log aswell as on canvas.
+Game is then reset.

-## Bonus Todo
+## Bonus Functionalities Completed

-- Add draw text functionality to the engine.
-You can modify app.js for that part.
+- Added draw text functionality to the engine.
+Introductory instructions and game title.
-- Add score system for the game and use this drawText functionality on game.
+- Added score system for the game and used the drawText functionality on game.
-- Add resize function the engine.
-With window.resize
+- Added resize functionality
-- Make the ball round
+- Made the ball round

 ## After Finishing